minlwin/angular-online-202102/api/README.md

 # API Projects

-Heare is the place of API projects to test angular http client lesssons.
+Heare is the place of API projects to test angular http client lessons.
 These projects are build by spring boots technology.

+### Requirements
+1. JDK 11
+2. Maven

+You need to install JDK 11 and Maven to your machine.
+Add Maven to path and make sure to run mvn command in your machine.

 ```
 # Change Directory to Project root folder